 Once I hit middle school, I thought I was MJ at the age of thirteen and so I tried out for the varsity highschool basketball team every year until I made it.
 It took me two years.
 I played for four years on the varsity team and made captain my senior year.
 When I started looking at colleges, I knew it needed to be somewhere where I could play ball.
 I went to showcases to be seen by college coaches, sent out tapes and as a result I was recruited by a few small D3 schools.

 Went to college, played four years and my senior year I became captain.
+Like many of my peers, I too looked into the insurance options for my time in college sports; the very useful website engine at SquarePeg enables sports insurance comparison.
 The course load seemed heavy, as I was a two sport athlete (basketball and softball, captain of both), so it took me five years to finish school.
 Like father, like daughter!
 I became the assistant basketball coach my fifth year while I finished up classes.

 Basketball has shaped me, in every aspect of life.
 As much as I’ve given to the game, much has been given back and more.
 I’m a curvy 5’7 (5’8 in the books), at a solid 150lbs.
 I never had the physical gifts you might think a ball player needs, it just meant I had to work harder.
 The WNBA wasn’t in my future and I sure as hell wasn’t about to get run over by 5’11 muscular girls.
 I stood my ground and made my presence felt, I was scrappy and strong and I spent long hours in the weight room.

 I had to prepare harder, I needed to make more sacrifices, but I chose to be dedicated to the game.
 It was my first love.
 My thunder thighs made it harder to do suicides but I sure could box out!
 Even though I have always been curvy, living a healthy lifestyle and being fit is and always will be a priority in my life (former athlete or not).
 I didn’t let it deter me from playing sports.